“Nobody Died At Sandy Hook”

 My left foot was injured, and my shoe was removed.
 I think it was at the entrance to the parking lot.
 It is a Sketchers, size women’s 10, and from my left foot.
 My foot was the only part of me injured.

-This is corroborated by EMT and Newtown Ambulance volunteer Chelsea Fowler (Book 6, 00002134.pdf):
+This is further corroborated by EMT and Newtown Ambulance volunteer Chelsea Fowler, as documented in her statement (Book 6, 00002134.pdf):

 “The only person who was wounded was a teacher who was shot in the foot.
 I was talking her down to the treatment area when a group of students came running out of the school.
 One of the students yelled out to her to ask if she was ok, and she responded ‘I’m just fine, I only sprained my ankle!'”